alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - the page where the click occurred
 - the destination URL of the external link

 Enabling nested rows groups external links under the page where they were clicked.
-This helps you see which pages are prompting users to leave the site.

-The metric "Total users" represents the number of users who clicked a given external link at least once during the selected date range.
-It does not represent the total number of clicks.

-Interpretation should consider:

-- whether the external link is intended as a primary pathway
-- whether the link appears before or instead of a key task step
-- whether users may be seeking clarification before continuing

 If no external link data appears: